raspberrypilearning/lego-plotter/en/step_2.md

 --- /task ---

-Instead of running this script manually, creating a **loop** will have the script run itself repeatedly.
-To run the same lines continuously you can use a `while True:` loop.
+Instead of running this script manually, create a **loop** to run the script repeatedly.
+To run the same lines continuously, you can use a `while True:` loop.

 --- task ---

-Add a blank line above the code you just added by pressing Enter.
+Add a blank line above the code you just added by pressing <kbd>Enter</kbd>.

-On this new line, enter `while True:`, making sure you have a capital 'T'.
+On this new line, enter `while True:`; make sure you have a capital 'T'.

 --- code ---
 ---